 Prozac and Alcohol Interaction

-Alcohol is a central nervous system (CNS) depressant that disturbs the brain’s chemistry and slows down bodily functions.
+Alcohol is a central nervous system (CNS) depressant that disturbs the brain’s chemistry and slows bodily functions.
 Separately, Prozac also changes brain chemistry and body functions.
-Alcohol use, while also taking Prozac, can lead to the amplification of both drugs’ side effects.
-Mixing Prozac and alcohol can result in heightened feelings of depression and anxiety.
+Can you drink alcohol on Prozac?
+No. Alcohol use while taking Prozac can amplify both (alcohol fluoxetine) drugs’ side effects.
+Mixing alcohol and fluoxetine can result in heightened feelings of depression and anxiety.
 These are the same symptoms that Prozac treats.
-In some cases, combining Prozac and alcohol can sometimes lead to Prozac and alcohol blackouts, suicidal feelings, and tendencies.
+Combining fluoxetine and alcohol can sometimes lead to Prozac and alcohol blackouts, suicidal feelings, and tendencies.
 Is Prozac addictive?
 Prozac is not chemically addictive, which means daily use will not be habit-forming.
 It is the main reason why Prozac is not classified as a controlled substance.

 What happens when you drink on Prozac?
 The ingredients in Prozac are designed to help calm your mood.
 One of the side effects of the drug is tiredness.
 Prozac can interfere with coordinated movement and alertness like alcohol does.
-Combining Prozac and alcohol can quickly lead to increased sedation.
+Combining “alcohol Prozac” can quickly lead to increased sedation.
 Having even one drink while you take Prozac can cause extreme drowsiness.
 This effect can lead to potentially dangerous situations.
 These include poor decision-making, impaired driving, and an increased risk of injuries.

 Get Your Life Back